Cheasarath/ios-sdk-guides/SOS Example Project Setup-template.md

 * `3.
 Customize (Advanced)/SOSApplication.m`

 This example shows how you can replace and reskin the standard default UI elements SOS provides.
+This example also demonstrates how you can replace specifc (or all) UIAlerts with custom UI Elements.